Figure out Angkor Wat tour guide price with Rain Angkor Tour and essential tips for hiring...

 Methodology: Analyzing Tourist Statistics

 To identify the top 10 least visited temples in Angkor, we analyzed tourist footfall data, accessibility, and the popularity of each temple within guided tours.
-Data sources included visitor logs from the Angkor Archaeological Park, surveys from local tour operators, and satellite imagery to assess accessibility.
-Many of the temples on this list are smaller or located in less frequented parts of the Angkor complex.
-Despite receiving fewer visitors, each temple holds immense historical and cultural significance, making them must-see destinations for history enthusiasts and those seeking a quieter experience in Angkor.
+Data sources included visitor logs from the Angkor Enterprise , surveys from my personal experiences and my colleagues.

 1. Banteay Samre